audreywatters/edtechwtf/README.md

 Ed-Tech WTF

-This repo runs the site edtech.wtf, run by Audrey Watters (@audreywatters) so you know who to blame
+This repo runs the site edtech.wtf, run by Audrey Watters (<a href="http://twitter.com/audreywatters">@audreywatters</a>) so you know who to blame